MoscouCapitale/Mocap/README.md

 - [Supabase Inbucket @ `localhost:54324`](http://localhost:54324): the Supabase email inbox to manage the emails sent by the project.
 Used in local developement because the smtp server is not configured here.
 - [Supabase API @ `localhost:54321`](http://localhost:54321): the Supabase API to interact with the database.
 Should probably not be used directly, but by the Fresh server instead.
 - [Supabase DB @ `postgresql://postgres:postgres@localhost:54322/postgres`](postgresql://postgres:postgres@localhost:54322/postgres): the Supabase database to interact with the data.

+### Additionnal configuration

+- To configure the Supabase instance, check the `/supabase/config.toml` file.
+It contains the configuration for the Supabase instance, like the database name, the port, and more.
+- The database schema is based off the `/supabase/migrations` folder.
+The migrations are at Supabase start, and can be used to create the database schema.
+- Supabase allows seeding the database with the `/supabase/seeds` folder.
+The seeds are run at the start of the Supabase instance, and can be used to populate the database with default data.
+Keep in mind that the default seeding file populate de base configuration for Mocap (some enums, storage buckets, etc).
+- To apply migrations and/or seeds, you can use the `supabase db reset` command.
+It will fully reset the database, apply the migrations, and seed the database.
+For more infos, check the [Supabase docs](https://supabase.com/docs/reference/cli/start) about it.

 ## Connect to a Supabase instance